andrei512/APTableController/Article.md

 ```
 ## Stop writing [spaghetti code](http://en.wikipedia.org/wiki/Spaghetti_code)

-With a few abstractions we can create tables with less code and more flexibility.

 What should be fixed:

 * no more "_if else if else ..._" structures
 * the code related to a section or cell should not change if we add or remove other types in a table view
 * reduce the amount of boilerplate that is required to power up a table view